20+ Best QA (Quality Assurance) Engineer Interview Questions

 This can be determined by figuring out the cyclomatic complexity.
 This technique is used to identify the three major questions we should be asking about the program’s features: Is it testable?
 Is it understood by everyone?
 Is it reliable enough?
-Quality assurance engineers use this technique to determine what level of testing a particular feature requires and whether or not it is considered high priority.
+Quality assurance engineers use this technique to determine what level of testing a particular feature requires and whether it is considered a high priority.
 If the cyclomatic complexity is a high number, the team would consider that particular functionality or part of functionality to be complex and difficult, so it should be figured out and assessed before anything else with in-depth testing.
-If the result of the cyclomatic complexity is a low number, I would then conclude that the functionality or aspect of functionality isn’t as complex and doesn’t require as much testing.
+If the result of the cyclomatic complexity is low, I would conclude that functionality or functionality isn’t as complex and doesn’t require as much testing.

 21. Why did you decide to become a quality assurance engineer?

 You will receive many varying answers to this question from interviewees but look for particular statements in their answer.
 If the interviewee focuses on their passion for engineering and desire to be involved in all aspects of the product’s completion, that says a lot about the kind of engineer they are.
 They aren’t interested in manufacturing code or components of a product behind the scenes-- they are invested in being hands-on during the project and are willing to lead a team.